German Unions Call Major Transport Strike - UrduPoint

 German Unions Call Major Transport Strike

-Staff at airports, ports, the railways, buses and subways will walk out across large parts of the country, the Verdi and EVG unions announced on Thursday.
+Staff at airports, ports, the railways, buses and subways will walk out across much of the country, the Verdi and EVG unions announced on Thursday.

 "We think there will be extensive participation in the strike," Verdi chief Frank Werneke told a press conference.